A categorification of Grassmannian cluster algebras: Rank one modules

 Note that $I$ is precisely the union of the intervals $[u,v)$ in the first case, and hence the complement of $I$ is the union of the intervals $[v,u)$ in the second case.
 Now $\Ext^1(\rkone{I},\rkone{J})$ is a finite length $Z$-module and $\Hom(\Omega \rkone{I},\rkone{J})$ is a free $Z$-module of rank $m$.
 Hence

-On the other hand, the form of $D$ means that every $m\times m$ minor of $D^*$ has precisely one term,which consists of a product of two intervals, one on each diagonal.
-One such interval may be empty, if the other contains all but one entry.
+However, the form of $D$ means that every $m\times m$ minor of $D^*$ has precisely one term, which consists of a product of two intervals, one on each diagonal.
+One such interval may be empty if the other contains all but one entry.

 Thus, all $m\times m$ minors of $D^*_{|t=0}$ will vanish precisely when each diagonal contains at least two zeroes and the zeroes on each diagonal do not occur in non-overlapping intervals.
-Since these zeroes come from strictly positive powers of $t$ in \eqref{eq:D*coeffs}, this occurs precisely when $I$ and $J$ are `crossing' in the sense of Definition~\ref{def:crossing}. \end{proof}
+Since these zeroes come from strictly positive powers of $t$ in \eqref{eq:D*coeffs}, this occurs precisely when $I$ and $J$ are crossing. \end{proof}